CUTOUT ANIMATION – GROUP PROJECT

 Shooting & Animating:

-1. Use one of the wooden stands available in the room, and attach the camera using a bracket
+1. Use one of the metal stands, and attach the camera

 2. Arrange your characters